This programme will provide you with concepts and skills for undertaking ethnographic research for completion of design projects.

 These skills can be applied and developed in both the interdisciplinary and international design projects that provide the core of the programme.

-Building on the strengths of our MA/MSc Design Innovation this programme expands the question does culture inform design or does design inform culture?
+This programme expands the question does culture inform design or does design inform culture?
 Through a series of processes and projects students will build a portfolio of work informed by the study of culture through the Media and Creative Industries.
 This programme supports students to explore the dynamic, contingent relationships between design and its many cultural contexts.

-2:2 (or above) in Design, Innovation, Business, Media, Technology or related subjects.
+An honours degree [2:2 or above] or equivalent ovserseas qualification in Design, Innovation, Business, Media, Technology or related subjects.
 Applicants from non-Design backgrounds require 55% and above in their final year.Overseas qualification equivalencies

 English Language requirements